-Asset allocation describes the

-structures, employee

-remuneration of staff

-and tax compliance.

-practices include sound management
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-relations.

-share of investments in specific assets.
+Asset allocation describes the share of investments in specific assets.
 Taxonomy-aligned activities are expressed as a share of:

-- turnover

-reflecting the share

-of revenue from

-green activities of

-investee

-companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+reflecting the share of revenue from green activities of investee companies expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.